svobik7/next-roots/README.md

 // result: { title: 'Next Roots', background: 'grey' }
 ```

-> NOTE: It is not required to have all possible meta data injected in every page so that if your current page is `cs:auth/signup` you have access to its current meta data and to all `auth/signup` meta data with different locale.
+> NOTE: It is not practical to have all possible metadata injected into every page because it makes page bundle size bigger in large applications.
+Therefore if your current page is `cs:auth/signup` you have access only to its current metadata and metadata with a different locale but the same root.

 ## 6. Components

-Next-roots package provides ready-to-use components with injected roots context.
+The Next-roots package provides ready-to-use components with injected roots context.

 ### RootsContext

-Main roots context component which holds current values according to current page.
+Main roots context component which holds current values according to the current page.

-This component is required to use in your app so that other components can consume current roots context.
+This component is required to use in your app so that other components can consume the context of the current root.

 Recommended usage: